Evidence that Planets in the Radius Gap Do Not Resemble Their Neighbors: Methods

-We aim to determine whether there exists a difference in the distribution of adjacent planet radius ratios between two samples: systems containing a ``radius gap planet" and systems without one.
-This experiment requires identifying a sample of planets in the ``radius gap".
-This is necessarily an exercise with some uncertainty, as the location of the radius gap, somewhere between 1.5-2.0 $R_{\oplus}$ \citep{fulton_california-kepler_2017, Hsu19} is a subject of active study.
-It shifts as a function of stellar mass \citep{fulton_california-kepler_2018, berger20b} in ways that also covary with insolation, age, and potentially stellar metallicity \citep{Petigura22, ho_deep_2023}.
+We aim to determine whether there exists a difference in the distribution of adjacent planet radius ratios between two samples: systems containing a ``radius valley planet'' and systems without one.
+This experiment requires identifying a sample of planets in the ``radius valley.''
+This is necessarily an exercise with some uncertainty, as the location of the radius valley, somewhere between 1.5-2.0 $R_{\oplus}$ \citep{Fulton17, Hsu19} is a subject of active study.
+It shifts as a function of stellar mass \citep{Fulton18, berger_gaiakepler_2020} in ways that also covary with insolation, age, and potentially stellar metallicity \citep{Petigura22, ho_deep_2023}.

-In addition to apparent variability in the location of the gap, the estimates of planetary radii themselves vary depending on the stellar parameters.
-For example, the same \textit{Kepler} planets are on average $\sim$0.05$R_{\oplus}$ larger in the \cite{berger20b} catalog than in \cite{berger_gaia-kepler-tess-host_2023}, with the discrepancy growing to $\sim0.1$$R_{\oplus}$ for stars with $M_{\star}>1.18$ $M_{\odot}$.
-In this sense, whether a planet appears to reside in the radius gap will vary for both astrophysical reasons (e.g. its dependence on stellar mass) and non-astrophysical reasons (e.g. the provenance of the stellar parameters used to characterize the planets).
-For this reason, we employed the package \texttt{gapfit} \citep{Loyd20} to fit the location of the gap for our exact planetary samples.
-Following \cite{berger20b}, we form five bins of stellar host mass and fit the gap location to each: one sample for stars $M_{\star}<0.81M_{\odot}$, one sample for stars $0.81<M_{\star}<0.93$, one sample for $0.93M_{\odot}<M_{\star}<1.04M_{\odot}$, one sample for $1.04M_{\odot}<M_{\star}<1.18M_{\odot}$, and finally one sample for $M_{\star}>1.18M_{\odot}$.
-By employing the resulting gap location for each subsample, we can be sure that our criterion for residing in the gap is approximately correct for that exact sample of planets.
-Figure \ref{fig:gapfit} shows the distribution of planetary radii orbiting stars in each mass bin.
+In addition to apparent variability in the location of the valley, the estimates of planetary radii themselves vary depending on the stellar parameters.
+For example, the same \textit{Kepler} planets are on average $\sim$0.05$R_{\oplus}$ larger in the \cite{berger_gaiakepler_2020} catalog than in \cite{berger_gaia-kepler-tess-host_2023}, with the discrepancy growing to $\sim 0.1\,R_{\oplus}$ for stars with $M_{\star}>1.18\,M_{\odot}$.
+In this sense, whether a planet appears to reside in the radius valley will vary for both astrophysical reasons (e.g.\ its dependence on stellar mass) and non-astrophysical reasons (e.g.\ the provenance of the stellar parameters used to characterize the planets).
+For this reason, we employed the package \texttt{gapfit} \citep{Loyd20} to fit the location of the valley for our exact planetary samples.
+Following \cite{berger_gaiakepler_2020}, we form five bins of stellar host mass and fit the valley location to each: one sample for stars $M_{\star}<0.81\,M_{\odot}$, one sample for stars $0.81<M_{\star}<0.93\,M_{\odot}$, one sample for $0.93\,M_{\odot}<M_{\star}<1.04\,M_{\odot}$, one sample for $1.04\,M_{\odot}<M_{\star}<1.18\,M_{\odot}$, and finally one sample for $M_{\star}>1.18\,M_{\odot}$.
+By employing the resulting valley location for each subsample, we can be sure that our criterion for residing in the valley is approximately correct for that exact sample of planets.
+Figure~\ref{fig:gapfit} shows the distribution of planetary radii orbiting stars in each mass bin.